Columbidae: Domestication

 The domestic pigeon (Columba livia domestica) is a descendant of the rock dove (Columba livia) that underwent domestication, with studies suggesting domestication as early as 10 thousand years ago.
 Domestic pigeons have long been a part of human culture; doves were important symbols of the goddesses Innana, Asherah, and Aphrodite, and revered by the early Christian, Islamic and Jewish religions.
 Domestication of pigeons led to significant use of homing pigeons for communication, including war pigeons, such as the 32 pigeons who were awarded the Dickin Medal for "brave service" to their country, in World War II.

-The ringneck dove is a smaller species of domestic columbid that was kept as a source of food.
+The barbary dove is a smaller species of domestic columbid that was kept as a source of food.
 As a result of selection for tame individuals who would not escape their cages, they lack a survival instinct and cannot survive release.